ConfigMgr

 Intune

-With InTune, I’ve created two scripts, one to enable PowerShell Transcription and one to Disable.
+With Intune, I’ve created two scripts, one to enable PowerShell Transcription and one to Disable.

 One thing I’ve learned about using PowerShell Script with Intune, you never know when it’s going to run, or how often.
 This is why logging is so important.
 I leverage CMTrace Style logging in all of my scripts based on Ryan Ephgrave’s function.